Vd1299/Vd1299/README.md

 ## 👋 About Me
 <p>I’m on a never-ending adventure through the magical world of data, where every line of code feels like a plot twist in the coolest sci-fi movie ever.
-With over 2+ years of experience, whether I’m crafting algorithms or brewing data pipelines, I do it with a spark of creativity and a dash of curiosity.
+With 3 years of experience, whether I’m crafting algorithms or brewing data pipelines, I do it with a spark of creativity and a dash of curiosity.
 I’m all about solving complex problems, but don’t let that fool you—there’s always time for a good laugh or an impromptu brainstorming session.
 Welcome to my corner of the digital world, where data is the new spellbook and I’m here to wield it with a wave of creativity and a sprinkle of logic. <br></br><strong>Specialty?</strong> Oh, I’ve got that covered: transforming raw data into game-changing solutions with a smile.
 If you're ready for an innovative ride, I’m the data wizard you want by your side!</p>

 ---